1. Top-Down Design

 4. Huffman Encoding

-Some computer science and maths eh, the Huffman encoding scheme allows you to use much less space provided the conditions are met.
+Some computer science and maths, eh?
+The Huffman encoding scheme allows you to use much less space, provided the conditions are met.

 5. Understanding the problem deeply before writing any code

 Coding should be simple.
-Unfortunately, a shallow understanding the problem being solved makes it a difficult task.
+Unfortunately, a shallow understanding of the problem being solved makes it a difficult task.

-If you liked this post then do check out a couple more exciting discoveries from my SICP journey:
+If you liked this post, then do check out a couple more exciting discoveries from my SICP journey:

 1. SICP Section 2.2: New ideas and thoughts about programming

-2. SICP Section 2.1 : Thoughts
+2. SICP Section 2.1: Thoughts

-3. SICP Section 1.3 : Thoughts and Concepts
+3. SICP Section 1.3: Thoughts and Concepts